 Browsers and other software

-For information about how the Frosmo Platform works with browsers and other software, see:
+Learn about how the Frosmo Platform works with browsers and other software.

 While Frosmo never collects visitor data for its own purposes, or for the purpose of selling the data to a third party, the Frosmo scripts are technically third-party content on websites, and some privacy technologies therefore affect the Frosmo Platform.